GregoryGoldshteyn/barterEngine/README.md

 - Server
   The game engine itself.
 Player actions are sent as requests to the server, which takes actions based on the current state of the game.
+- Client
+  The way the player interacts with the server
 - Tools
   A few tools to help develop games for this engine.
 Includes tools to add and view game objects.
 - LocalDB